Disordered Eating & Eating Disorder Therapy

 My usual working hours are:

 If you’re thinking about starting therapy, you’re very welcome to get in touch.
-You can email me with any questions or to arrange an initial session.
+You can email me with any questions or to arrange your first session.